 - Nails: Avoid polish with formaldehyde, and skip removers with harsh chemicals, like acetate.
 Try oil-based removers instead.

-A little help from friends: Many charitable organizations provide support, services and even products like wigs to help cancer patients handle the appearance-related side effects of chemotherapy and radiation.
+- A little help from friends: Many charitable organizations provide support, services, and even products like wigs to help patients with cancer handle the appearance-related side effects of chemotherapy and radiation.

-If you have questions about side effects of treatment or want to get connected to support services in your community, call askSARAH at (844) 482-4812, a dedicated phone line where nurses answer your cancer questions.
+If you have questions about side effects of treatment or want to get connected to support services in your community, call askSARAH at (844) 482-4812, a dedicated phone line where nurses answer your cancer questions, or visit askSARAHnow.com.